amobiz/mocha-cases/README.md

     value: { text: 'input value for test' },
     expected: { text: 'expected output value' },
     error: 'expected error',
-    runner: function (value, options) {},   // runner specific to this case
+    runner: function (value, options, done) {}, // runner specific to this case
     options: {},                                // options specific to this case
-    async: false,                           // is this an async test? i.e. returning a promise?
     only: false,                                // run this case only?
-    skip: false                             // skip this case?
+    skip: false,                                // skip this case?
+    async: false                                // is this an async test?
 }, {
     name: 'case 2...',
     ...
 }];

 var options = {
-    async: false,                           // default async option
+    async: true,                                // is all test defaults to async?
     prefix: ''                                  // prefix to test names };

-function runner(value, options) {
+function runner(value, options, done) {            // async runner takes a `done` callback
     return 'expected output value';
 }